Ga11u/tekna-workshop/cassandra/README.md

 cassandra           running(1)          D:\teckna\big-data-workshop\cassandra\docker-compose.yml
 ```

-To check the configuration of your container running Cassandra :
+To list the containers and see more information such as their state:

 ```sh
 docker compose ps